 2. Give Your Child Time for Pretend Play

 Our children are so overscheduled.
 When was the last time they had enough time to really get into play?

 When we meet other children at the park, the first several minutes consist of just wild running.
 Eventually, a story develops.
 Perhaps, it’s jumping over lava or a secret spy agenda, but something emerges from their play.

 It is the same thing at home.
 When you are rushing from one thing to the next or expecting your child to be able to engage in deep play after watching TV, it likely won’t happen.
 You have to build time for it in your schedule.

-Once my son dropped his nap, we started quiet hour.
-For a while, this was the only time at home that my son would really get into his imaginary worlds.
+Once my son dropped his nap, we started quiet time For a while, this was the only time at home that my son would really get into his imaginary worlds.
 Now he can generalize to more situations, but in the beginning, he needed that quiet part of his day that was consistent to really let his imagination grow.